julian-west/sofifa-analysis/data_collection/README.md

 ## Sofifa webscraper using scrapy

-This directory contains the scrapy project and webscraper to get all the attributes of all players from the [sofifa website](https://sofifa.com/).
+This directory contains the scrapy project used to collect individual player attributes from the [sofifa.com website](https://sofifa.com/) which has a database of stats relating to professional football players in the computer game FIFA.

 To run the webscraper, run the following command in the prompt: